ethyca/fides/docs/fides/docs/saas_connectors/saas_config.md

           - name: email
             identity: email
 ```
-In this example, the placeholder in the `query` query param would be replaced with the value of the `param_value` with a name of `email`, which is the `email` identity.
+In this example, the placeholder in the `query` query param will be replaced with the value of the `param_value` with a name of `email`, which is the `email` identity.
 The result would look like this:

 ```
 GET /3.0/search-members?query=name@email.com
 ```

 #### Data update with a dynamic path
 ```yaml